As we enjoy the (mostly) beautiful spring weather, let’s not forget that April is Autism Awareness Month.

 What can you do to help those affected by autism spectrum disorder?
 Donate to one of the support services, such as those mentioned above.
 Consider volunteering your time as well.
 Arts ‘n Autism seeks volunteers to work alongside teachers with class activities.
 If you think you’re a good fit, sign up to volunteer at the Arts ‘n Autism volunteer webpage.

-Another way to help this cause is to be informed on this condition—to know that autism is different in each person, that there is no one type of autism, but many.
-In the words of Mary Morgan, “autism is a HUGE spectrum, and it looks different for every person.”
+Moreover, to support this cause effectively, it’s crucial to take the initiative and educate yourself about this condition.
+Understand that each person experiences autism differently, and there are many types, not just one.
+In the words of Mary Morgan, “Autism is a HUGE spectrum, and it looks different for every person.”
 She goes on to say that people should not be afraid to talk about autism with families affected by it.
 “We love to tell you how our kiddos are different and funny and exasperating and lovable,” she adds.
 “They are as individual as you and I are, and they deserve to be treated like individuals.”

 To learn more about autism check out the links listed above, or visit Autism Speaks for more information.